codex-storage/codex-research/design/preventing-node-and-network-overload.md

 could be even more complexities added to the design to accommodate these two attacks (see the other proposed solution for the mitigation of these attacks).

-// TODO: add slot start point source of randomness (block hash) into slot start point in the dispersal/sliding window design

 // THOUGHTS: Perhaps the expanding window mechanism should be network-aware such that there are always a minimum of 2 SPs in a window at a given time, to